Love Tyrant: Supporting

 Seiji's tomboyish younger sister.
 During their childhood together, Akua was originally far more girly than her present age.
-She began to change herself however, when Seiji began spending less and less time with her in order to get his attention back.
+However, she began to change herself when Seiji began spending less time with her in order to get his attention back.
 Despite this, Seiji failed to notice her to the point where it developed into animosity against Seiji, much to his confusion.
 Upon discovering Seiji's newfound harem, her discontent grows further, as she would rather have him to herself.
 Akua tends to injure Seiji whenever she is irritated with how ignorant Seiji is about her emotions.
 However, she still cares for him and jumps to defense, when he is insulted.